LRDPRDX/LikeliHUD/README.md

   combination.
 - Each element inside a layout can be set to fill `width`, `height`, both or none.
-- Communication with the external logic through the signals "attached" to the elements
+- Communication with the external logic through the events which elements are subscribed to

 ## Dependencies